Table of Contents

 If you’re one of the many companies looking to avoid the big (c)rush after Thanksgiving and extend the holiday savings by a couple of weeks or to the entire month of November, there are a few things you’ll want to put in place.

-Search demand for “Black Friday deals” dramatically rises in the last week of October; however, for the last two years, search demand has started to increase in mid-October.
+Search demand for local listings for keywords “Black Friday deals” dramatically rises in the last week of October; however, for the last two years, search demand has started to increase in mid-October.
 So, what does this mean for your website?
 If you don’t yet have a Black Friday deals page, consider publishing one at the beginning of October to give it at least a couple of weeks to get indexed and for search engines to have enough time to understand the internal links on your site to this new page.

 Most companies can’t or don’t want to publish their Black Friday deals that early, so consider publishing an upcoming/placeholder page to get it indexed.
 You can start to promote your Black Friday deals page on social media early to start building interest and include a newsletter/announcement form to collect email addresses or phone numbers so you can reach out to customers when the deals go live.